jimevins/glabels-qt/docs/CODING-STYLE.md

 This file describes the coding style used in all glabels source code.
 Any patches or pull requests should adhere to this style.

+:bulb: **Note:** The top-level glabels source directory includes a *.clang-format* file.
+This file can be used with `clang-format` to reformat code to a reasonable approximation of the style described here.

 Formatting
 ----------